-The biggest section of the Kruger National Park is situated along the eastern boundary of the Northern Province with Mozambique.
+The biggest section of the Kruger National Park is situated along the eastern boundary of Limpopo with Mozambique.

-In the Northern Province, more than 5,5 million people live on about 123 910 km2 of land.
+In Limpopo some 5,5 million people live on about 123 910 km2 of land.
 The main languages spoken are Sepedi, Xitsonga, Tshivenda and Afrikaans.

 Several museums and national monuments bear testimony to ancient peoples and fearless pioneers who braved the unknown in days of yore.
-Living museums include the Bakone Malapa Museum near Pietersburg, where Bapedi tribesmen practise age-old skills for the benefit of visitors, and the Tsonga Openair Museum near Tzaneen.
-Mapungubwe Hill (Place of the Jackal), some 75 km from Messina, used to be a natural fortress for the people who inhabited it from about AD 950 to 1200.
+Living museums include the Bakone Malapa Museum near Polokwane, where Bapedi tribesmen practise age-old skills for the benefit of visitors, and the Tsonga Open-air Museum near Tzaneen.
+Mapungubwe Hill (Place of the Jackal), some 75 km from Musina, used to be a natural fortress for the people who inhabited it from about AD 950 to 1200.

 Valuable archaeological discoveries, including many golden artefacts, have been made in this area, and also in the northern part of the Kruger National Park.